Wishlist

 Cookery

-I’ve enjoyed River Cottage pig related courses, and their fermentation or curing and smoking courses look very tempting.
+I’ve enjoyed River Cottage pig related courses, and could fancy one of their fermentation or curing and smoking courses.

-I like to think I know what I’m doing with a knife, but a Knife Skills course would go down well.
+I like to think I know what I’m doing with a knife, but a Knife Skills course would go down well too.

 Crafts